 We sell digital music at prices which are based, to a large extent, on the price third party digital music retailers charge to consumers.
 The Company has limited ability to influence the pricing models of the digital entertainment services.
-While the major record labels were unsuccessful in their recent attempt to change the pricing structure, there is no assurance that they will not attempt to change the pricing structure in the future or that the digital music retailers will not initiate such a change that could result in lower pricing or tiered pricing that could reduce the amount of revenue we receive.
-In addition, the popularity of digital music retailers that offer digital music through subscription and other pricing models is increasing.
-The revenue we earn per individual music recording is generally less under these models than what it receives through sales of music outside of a subscription service.
+There is no assurance that the major record labels will not attempt to change the pricing structure in the future or that the digital music retailers will not initiate such a change that could result in lower pricing or tiered pricing that could reduce the amount of revenue we receive.
 Additionally, digital music services at present generally accept all the music content that the Company and other distributors deliver to them.
 However, if the digital music services in the future decide to limit the types or amount of music recordings they will accept from content owners and distributors like the Company, or limit the number of music recordings they will post for sale, or change their current stocking plans, for instance by removing music recordings that do not meet minimum sales thresholds or other criteria, our revenue may be reduced.